Why Board Your Pet?

 “Cats are very territorial and taking them away from their home is rather distressing to them,” wrote Silvia Mariani, who lives in London, England.
 “Even a short trip to the vet becomes an ordeal, let alone separating them from their home for days or weeks”.

 As I have heard from many pet owners, Silvia adds that she has remained friends with many sitters around the world.
 I‘ve also been invited to stay at their places - all this makes house sitting a more personal, rewarding experience.”

 These pet owners shared their experiences as part of a survey I recently conducted of the nearly 50,000 home owners registered on my housesitting website, www.housecarers.com.
 Here is a fact that gives an idea of how large and global house sitting has become: in the past year, my members have posted sitting opportunities in at least 64 countries.
 The most popular countries for house sitting in order are the U.S., Australia, Canada, the UK, France, New Zealand, Spain, Costa Rica, Mexico, Italy, and South Africa.
 The popularity of housesitting is growing rapidly and the demand for house sits is often greater than the supply.

 Many house sitting websites have popped up in recent years, but the key is to create a secure environment for both parties to make a personalized match.
 There are sitters who are paid for their help, but the growth is happening in the non-paid type.
 House/pet sitters on sites like housecarers.com mainly receive no money for caring for homes and pets - they receive only accommodation.
 Housesitting is all about mutual benefit.
 And making new friends around the world.

-Let our advanced matching system - developed from 12 years of customer feedback do the work for you.
-Subscribe to more Tips Here... and post your Housesit at your leasure, when you are ready
+Let our advanced matching system - developed from 23 years of customer feedback do the work for you.
+(Launched October 2000) Subscribe for more Tips Here... and post your Housesit at your leasure, when you are ready